Churches of Christ: The Trinity

 Alexander Campbell and Barton W. Stone are recognized as two of the major Reformers of the so-called "Stone–Campbell Movement".
-Barton Stone was staunchly nontrinitarian as he elucidates in his, "An Address to the Christian Churches in Kentucky, Tennessee, & Ohio On Several Important Doctrines of Religion."
-Alexander Campbell, "rejected the term 'Trinity,' but Campbell did not reject the theological idea of the tri-unity of the Christian God."
+Stone was staunchly nontrinitarian as he elucidates in his, "An Address to the Christian Churches in Kentucky, Tennessee, & Ohio On Several Important Doctrines of Religion."
+Campbell, "rejected the term 'Trinity,' but did not reject the theological idea of the tri-unity of the Christian God."
 The fact that these two movements merged into one shows that this was not a major point of contention, even if it was a point of disagreement.

 Due to the autonomous nature of the Churches of Christ it is difficult to ascribe any doctrinal beliefs to the group as a whole.
 In Trinity in the Stone-Campbell Movement: Restoring the Heart of Christian Faith, Kelly Carter argues that many members of the Churches of Christ believe in the Trinity, but that it has not been discussed very often because of the lack of importance that Campbell and Stone placed on it in their movement.